RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 The following limitations apply to asynchronous operations:

 - For each account, only one operation is **processed** concurrently.
 When multiple tasks are sent for the same account, they will be received and processed one after the other.
-- The provisioning phase can be performed in parallel.
+- The provisioning phase can be performed in parallel, under certain limitations:
+    - Subscription creation / updating / deletion: no more than three subscriptions can be modified (i.e. be in a non-active state) at the same time.
+    - Database Creation in an existing subscription: Creating a new database within an existing subscription may cause the subscription state to change from `active` to `pending` during the provisioning of the database (such a change may be caused by the database size requiring cluster resizing, updating cluster metadata etc.)

 - For example:
-    - Concurrently sending 10 "create database" tasks will cause each task to be in the `received` state, awaiting processing.
+    - Concurrently sending multiple "create database" tasks will cause each task to be in the `received` state, awaiting processing.
     - When the first task starts processing it will be moved to the `processing-in-progress` state.
     - When that first task is completed (either `processing-completed` or `processing-error`) the second task will start processing, and so on.
     - Typically, the processing phase is much faster than the provisioning phase, and multiple tasks will be in provisioned concurrently.

-    {{% note %}}
-Concurrent processing limitations apply per account.
-Separate accounts will be processed (and provisioned) separately, each according to its own task processing order.
-    {{% /note %}}
+    - If the creation of the database requires an update to the subscription, the subscription state will be set to `pending`.
+Therefore, when creating multiple databases one after the other, it is recommended to check the subscription state after the processing phase of each database create request.
+If the subscription is in the `pending` state you must await the completion of the subscription changes (i.e. subscription state returns to `active` state)